 Counseling & Treatment

-Agoraphobia can be treated with medication and psychotherapy.
+Agoraphobia can be treated with psychotherapy and doctor prescribed medication.

 Psychotherapy: Individuals with agoraphobia seems to benefit mostly from psychotherapy.
 There are three types of psychotherapies used to treat agoraphobia:

 - cognitive therapy, and

 1. Behavioral Therapy: